PotHix/pothix.github.com/content/post/2017-year-in-review.md

 different cities.
 I'm planning some posts about those cities for a while now, maybe someday.

+In one of those trips I had a goal to speak with people from other countries and had long conversations with people from Germany, Poland, Spain, Scotland, Colombia, Canada, Lithuania, Czech Republic, Japan, Brazil, Uruguay, Australia, Russia, Ireland, Portugal, India, Belgium, Bosnia, France, Argentina, and Netherlands.
+It was really great. 😀

-With that said, I don't know if I can trust the data provided by Google Locations.
+Now that you know about the trips, I don't know if I can trust the data provided by Google Locations.
 Take your own conclusions:

 Unfortunately, I don't have my data for January, the first record was in February (after visiting more than 13 cities in 4 countries):